 MICHIGAN STATE UNIVERSITY

 Pewabic’s connection to Michigan State University dates back to the 1920s.
-You can find Pewabic tile in various locations throughout the East Lansing campus.
+You can find Pewabic tile in various locations throughout the East Lansing campus, including the recent MSU Agricultural Mural featured in our virtual tile portfolio.
 MSU played a crucial role in Pewabic’s survival following the passing of Mary Chase Perry Stratton in 1961.

 In 1967 MSU took on Pewabic as an educational satellite, indelibly saving the pottery until 1981.
 At the time, MSU handed over operations to the Pewabic Society (formed in 1979) which continues to operate Michigan’s only National Historic Landmark pottery to this day.
 Read more about this incredible connection here.